ryanjbaxter/ribbon-retryer/README.md

 in conjunction with Ribbon to add your own retry logic to your applications using Ribbon.

-**Warning:**  The above statements only apply when using Ribbon directly in Spring Cloud Brixton.
-If you are using
-Ribbon in conjustion with Zuul or Feign different retry logic applies.
+**Warning:**  The above statements only apply when using Ribbon directly in Spring Cloud Brixton (all releases), Camden.RELEASE, and Camden.SR1.
+If you are using Ribbon in conjustion with Zuul or Feign different retry logic applies.

 # Usage